mdn/content/files/en-us/web/javascript/reference/global_objects/function/arguments/index.md

 ## Description

-The syntax `function.arguments` is deprecated.
-The recommended way to access the {{jsxref("Functions/arguments", "arguments")}} object available within functions is to refer to the variable {{jsxref("Functions/arguments", "arguments")}}.
+The property `function.arguments` is deprecated.
+The recommended way to access the `arguments` object available within functions is to refer to the variable {{jsxref("Functions/arguments", "arguments")}}.

 In the case of recursion, i.e. if function `f` appears several times on the call stack, the value of `f.arguments` represents the arguments corresponding to the most recent invocation of the function.